apache/arrow/docs/source/python/api/compute.rst

 Cumulative Functions
 --------------------

-Cumulative functions are vector functions that perform a running total on its input and outputs an array containing the corresponding intermediate running values.
+Cumulative functions are vector functions that perform a running total on their input and output an array containing the corresponding intermediate running values.
 By default these functions do not detect overflow.
-Most functions are also available in an overflow-checking variant, suffixed ``_checked``, which throws an ``ArrowInvalid`` exception when overflow is detected.
+They are also available in an overflow-checking variant, suffixed ``_checked``, which throws an ``ArrowInvalid`` exception when overflow is detected.